 Generally, depth values are not shown within charted channels.
-However, there are a few exceptions, most notably in the Boston area.
-Given the other changes in how Coast Survey will be portraying channel data, the depiction of soundings within channels is being reevaluated and these depth values within channels may be removed from raster charts and ENCs in the future, re-aligning these charts with standard NOAA charting practices.
+However, there are a few exceptions, most notably in the Boston and New York areas.
+Given the other changes in how Coast Survey will be portraying channel data, soundings and depth contours within channels on raster charts may be removed in order to re-align these charts with standard NOAA charting practices.
+Mariners who need up-to-date Army Corps channel information will be encouraged to use ENCs.

-To provide mariners with a better indication of the quality of the USACE bathymetric data depicted within channels, NOAA has started including dredged channels in its raster chart zone-of-confidence diagrams

-(previously called source diagrams).
+To provide mariners with a better indication of the quality of the USACE bathymetric data depicted within channels, NOAA has started including dredged channels in its raster chart zone-of-confidence diagrams (previously called source diagrams).
 Channel depths are often collected by the USACE with lower resolution single beam sonar technology, this data will usually be classified as category B, "Full seafloor coverage not achieved; uncharted features, hazardous to surface navigation are not expected, but may exist."